UniversalDependencies/docs/_tpn/index.md

 ## Syntax

-* As a head-marking language, core arguments, except oblique core arguments are cross-referenced on the predicate, as in the example below:
+* As a head-marking language, core arguments, are indexed on the predicate, in the order SOV as in the example below:

 ```
-asepjak

-a-s-epjak

-1.SG-3-see
+osepjak

+o-s-epjak

+3.SG-3-see

-I see her/him/it/them
+He/she/it/they see her/him/it/them
 ```

+Nominal phrases (NPs) semantically related to the core-arguments can appear in any order in relation to the predicate (where the core arguments are indexed):

+NP_{i}

 This is the case only when the object is third-person.
 For this reason the feature [Person](https://universaldependencies.org/u/feat/Person.html) takes values combining both arguments (A dn P): `Person=13`, `Person=23`, and `Person=33`.
 No othe combinations occur.